1. There are jobs.

 Click on the map below to find out what trades employers

 are looking for in your province or territory.

-Plus, over the next 10 years, around 250,000 baby boomers will be retiring from the construction industry alone.
+Plus, over the next 10 years, around 245,100 workers will be retiring from the construction industry alone.
 Employers will be looking to fill these vacated positions with smart, skilled people.
 You could be one of them.